airi314/DeepLearning2021/Project_2/README.md

 ## Requirements

 * utilizing code from external sources - only with references and applying some modifications
-* application of pretrained models (like AlexNet, VGG) - oermitted, recommended
+* application of pretrained models (like AlexNet, VGG) - permitted, recommended

 * reproducibility (random number generator)
 * each experiment should be repeated multiple times